 One of the first things we did to this house was install Andersen architectural windows, replacing a mix of old wooden sashes stuck in hand-made frames, a few old Andersen 200 series windows, and some vinyl replacements.
-Many of the rough openings in this old house had no headers or sills–the window openings were for the most part just openings cut through the wall.
+Many of the rough openings in this old house had no headers or sills–the window openings were for the most part just holes in the wall.
 I added the missing framing before installing the windows.

 Andersen’s pre-manufactured exterior casings offer several appearance options, from the brick molding of the 50’s to wider 4″ traditional casing shown here.
 Assembled and applied in the factory, the casings are easily removed for installation, held in place by a hooked extension on the wide nailing fins.